MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/iscsimgt/ns-iscsimgt-_pingipaddress_out.md

 ## -remarks

-We recommend that you implement this class.</p>
+We recommend that you implement this class.